 A Mandate to Engage in Antiracism

 Tahil went on to share that, being of South Asian descent, he has experienced racism all his life.
-As he also saw racism in the world around him, including in his cultural and religious traditions, he had a crisis of faith.
-Even in the interfaith community, he saw unintentional white supremacy, with few people of color in leadership and decision making roles.
+When he realized racism existed even in his cultural and religious traditions, he had a crisis of faith.
+And he saw unintentional white supremacy lurking in the interfaith community, where few people of color held decision making roles.

-For Tahil, these situations pose hard questions.
-In looking at ahimsa, he noted, our faith traditions mandate us to engage in antiracism.
-Instead, our faith and interfaith communities – who should be at the forefront in fighting racism – are falling into it.
+For Tahil, these situations posed hard questions.
+In looking at ahimsa, he noted, our faith traditions mandate that we engage in antiracism.
+But instead, these communities, which should be at the forefront in fighting racism, are falling into it.
 “What do we do in the face of living in a thoroughly racist system?” he asked.

 Ahimsa: Respect for All Living Things